This page explains how customer billing works and walks you through enrolling for payments and setting up your payment

 On the Partner payments page, select the region and currency that you receive your payments in (see the list of supported regions and currencies).
 The region and currency must match the country of your legal entity.
 After you select your region and currency, click Continue.

 On the Payment info page, you must create your payments profile.
 In the Customer info section, add your business name and contact details, then click Continue to finish signing up for payments.

 If you encounter an error message which says that your Google account is not authorized to use Google Payments, follow the steps at Turn Google Payments on or off to turn on Google Payments for your account.

-Next, you must set up a bank account for your payments, as described in the following sections.
+Next, you must set up a bank account for your payments.